 Follow Up With A Small Gift and A Personal Note

-At several points in our contact campaign we send a small gift and a personal note to the meeting planner.
+At several points in our contract campaign, we send a small gift and a personal note to the meeting planner.
 The notes are personalized to the planner and have a handwritten font.
-These cards come right after our first call or shortly after the event they were planning, as a follow up.
+These cards come right after our first call or shortly after the event they were planning, as a follow-up.

 A nice card breaks up the chain of email communications and phone calls.
 It also gives them something nice to keep on their desk as a reminder of you.